 ECLASS is intended as a cross-sectoral, ISO/IEC-compliant industry standard that standardizes procurement, warehousing, production and sales in and between companies, and enables product data to be exchanged digitally across all (language) barriers.
 In this respect, ECLASS serves as a useful tool in industrial settings, in commercial transactions, in construction and handiwork, and in the services sectors, reducing data-related frictional losses both within single companies and between companies.
 ECLASS creates benefits along the entire value chain, and throughout the entire product life cycle.
 ECLASS helps support essential in-house functions, partners and processes by making products and services uniquely describable, globally identifiable and communicable regardless of language.
 This leads to a significant acceleration of all processes, while at the same time increasing their quality and reducing time and resource requirements.
 In addition, as an established uniform semantic standard, ECLASS is a key building block for the Internet of Things and for information-driven production (smart manufacturing).

 In large part due to the growing – in some cases competing – demands on the ECLASS Standard, and due to the increasing number of participants with which the ECLASS association collaborates, it is necessary to define and explain the basic principles followed by all ECLASS association organs in further developing the ECLASS Standard.
 The guidelines and basic principles thus serve as a means of coordinating with other institutions, and by providing binding guidelines, help add transparency to the ECLASS e.V. operational framework.

-The guidelines and basic principles can be found below for download in three languages (English, German, French, Chinese) as well as a tool for reviewing suitability of a proposed ECLASS segment as a Microsoft Excel spreadsheet.
+The guidelines and basic principles can be found below for download in three languages (English, German, French).